RA-Consulting-GmbH/openscenario.api.test/README.md

 * Building customer specific sets of authoring guidelines with the generic checker rule interface.
 * Enabling reading access to backends and to the cloud.
 * Analyzing scenarios for building comparators, doing data mining etc.
-* Storing precompiled scenarios in efficient storage formats in databases.
+* Storing pre-compiled scenarios in efficient storage formats in databases.

 # Building the Sources
 ## JAVA